 What Feelings Come Up When You Go Back to Your Childhood Home?

-Returning to your childhood home after years of being away can bring up a range of emotions.
-This week we are re-publishing an article from 2003 written by Anne Rackley about what it was like returning to her childhood home.
+Returning to your childhood home after years of being away can bring up a range of emotions and nostalgia.
+This week we are re-publishing an article from 2003 written by Anne Rackley.

 Anne shares the story of two of the former Collins Kids that came back to the Collins Children's Home and what it was like for them to experience returning to the "old children's home".

 "There's no easy way to describe the thoughts and feelings that seem to flood your soul."